 More than 65,000 guests enjoy the recreation at Lock 3 Park annually.
 Lock 3 Live! provides a wide array of musical entertainment.
 There are concerts for almost every musical taste, including alternative, R&B, reggae, gospel, country, pop, jazz, and classic rock.
 The audio system is top-notch; any spot that you choose will be a good one.
 Video, audio, and cameras are not permitted at the shows.

 The park also hosts a number of festivals throughout the year, including barbecues, Soap Box Derby opening ceremonies, the National Hamburger Festival, firefighter competitions, charity events, tournaments, animal events and more.

 From November through February, Lock 3 Park is transformed into an outdoor ice-skating rink.
-Admission is free with skate rental for $3.
+Skating is $4 (with a skate rental rental) or $2 with your own skates.
 Lessons are available and the rink may be rented for special events.

 Food and Beverages

 Each event has food vendors.
 For themed events, there are coordinating foods available.
 Beverages, beer, and wine are also offered.
 You may pack your own picnics; however, alcoholic beverages and bottles are not permitted.

 Located in the O’Neil Commons area at Lock 3 Park is the Akron History Exhibit.
 This exhibit showcases the history of Akron and its successes.
 The Ohio & Erie Canal Corridor Coalition exhibit focuses on Akron’s early canal boating industry.
 Also on display are Dr. Benjamin Franklin Goodrich’s stand up desk and the Firestone Tire and Rubber Company’s non-skid tread design and tires.